 In reality, leaving the house without your dog is a part of everyday life.
 As a pug owner, you know how compassionate they are and how they love being around you, and you might question – can pugs be left alone?

-House trained adult pugs generally can be left alone for 4 to 6 hours a day.
+House-trained adult pugs generally can be left alone for 4 to 6 hours a day.
 Pug puppies should not be left alone for more than 1 to 4 hours, depending on age.
-There are essential needs they often require – such as potty, and they first need training to handle the alone time.
+However, experts advise that the maximum amount that you should leave your Pug alone is 4 hours.

 Can Pugs Be Left Alone at Home?

 Most dogs spend time at home alone on a daily basis.
 How long depends on the owners’ lifestyle and schedule.

 But, is there a maximum time and rule on how long a dog can be left alone?